 Most bakeries have a few sitting spaces indoors, outdoors, or both.
 If weather permits, I recommend purchasing some goods to go and having a picnic in a nearby park.
 Expect to spend around 8 USD for a sandwich.

 Danish grocery stores have a good variety of ready to eat foods such as sandwiches and salads.
 Expect to spend 5-10 USD for one.
 In addition, you can purchase supplies for a picnic in the park.
-Grab some beverages, ham, cheese, hummus, chips, vegetables, fruit, and sweets.
+Grab some beverages, bread, ham, cheese, hummus, chips, vegetables, fruit, and sweets.
 If you are renting an apartment for your stay in Copenhagen, grocery stores offer a multitude of frozen foods you could try.

 All these foods I purchased from grocery stores in Copenhagen and they were all affordable and tasty.